In essence, the TNA captures your training needs and how you and your supervisory team will ensure that these needs are met.

 Dr D's TNA Essentials

 - Your TNA must be agreed with your research supervisors.
 You should always have their agreement to undertake any training.
 Supervisors may stipulate that certain training needs to be mandatory and part of your progression.
 This can be made clear in your TNA but most importantly this needs to be stated in your monthly meeting records and in your Annual Progress Monitoring.
+Currently, there is no deadline to submit your TNA but this may change in future.
+Please bear in mind, it helps plan our training offer for you and other researchers, however.

 - You do not usually have to undertake all your research training in a single year but do plan (always with your supervisors) a schedule of training throughout your research programme.
 In this way you can meet your training needs at the appropriate times.